vmware-archive/usb-login-scripts/README.md

     diskutil cs convert /Volumes/<new-usb-name>/ -passphrase
     ```

+### Script installation and key creation

+- If you already have a keypair on your drive, the installation below will respect it
+- If you already have an executable file named `load`, the script will overwrite it
+- If you already a differently named executable file, the script will not touch it

-Once the disk has been configured, run the following commands and enter
+Run the following commands and enter your details when prompted.
+Bootstrap this
-your details when prompted (note that you will need to have some git keys loaded to
+step by first loading a git key that can access this repository,
-access the repository, e.g. from your pair)
+e.g. from your pair.

 ```bash
 cd /Volumes/usb-volume-name-here